Doc Hollywood: Critical response

 Roger Ebert rated the film a three out of four stars stating "On the basis of the movie's trailer, I was expecting Doc Hollywood to be a comedy.
 And it is a comedy.
 But it surprised me by also being a love story, and a pretty good one – the kind where the lovers are smart enough to know all the reasons why they shouldn't get together, but too much in love to care."

 Box office

 Doc Hollywood debuted at number three in the U.S. box office.

-Cars plagiarism
+Comparisons to Cars

-The makers of the Disney/Pixar film Cars have been accused of plagiarizing its plot from this film.
-"Many reviewers also felt that Cars' plot was too indebted to the 1991 Michael J Fox comedy Doc Hollywood, in which a hotshot Los Angeles doctor learns a new set of values when he is stranded in an average American town.
-'It just rips off Doc Hollywood, almost note for note,' said Christy Lemire of the San Francisco Chronicle."
-Critic Simon Kinnear of Total Film concurred, stating "Actually, this one pretty much is just 'Doc Hollywood with cars.'"
+The plot of the 2006 Disney/Pixar film Cars shares many similarities with Doc Hollywood.
+Both films tell the story of an arrogant individual (in the case of the later film, an anthropomorphized race car) learning to appreciate the values of a small town while performing community service there to make up for damage he caused.
+The similarities did not go unnoticed by reviewers, one of whom claimed that Cars "rips off Doc Hollywood, almost note for note."